jeffwhite530/Workspace-Maker/README.md

 * ln -s workspace_maker bin/mkworkspace
 * ln -s workspace_maker bin/lsworkspace
 * ln -s workspace_maker bin/rmworkspace

+Copy src/wm/ to where you want to install the Python module.
+Alternatively, you can add it to your PYTHONPATH.
+For example: PYTHONPATH=$PYTHONPATH:./src bin/mkworkspace

 That's it!
 You should now be able to run the commands mkworkspace, lsworkspace, and rmworkspace in order to invoke each function of Workspace Maker.